 Can I focus on an area of specialization?

-No. Students come from a variety of undergraduate and graduate disciplines.
-Students may tailor their graduate program to their particular career goals.
+Our students come from a variety of undergraduate and graduate disciplines, and can tailor their graduate program to their particular career goals.
 Students from inside and outside of higher education make for rich classroom discussions.
-If students are admitted to the doctorate without any master’s degree, they will need additional coursework beyond the 73 credit hours.
-For example, the program has admitted students with master’s degrees in student affairs, math education, public affairs, library information studies, and business.
+If a student is admitted to this program without a master’s degree, they will need additional coursework beyond the traditional 73 credit hours.

 How soon can I apply?